OpenMD/OpenMD/README.md

       + FFTW:        [www.fftw.org](http://www.fftw.org)
       + Doxygen:     [www.doxygen.org](http://www.doxygen.org)

- 5) Some of the utility scripts depend on Python, NumPy, SciPy, and Perl.
+ 5) Some of the utility scripts depend on Python, NumPy, and SciPy.
-    These interpreters are common installations on most flavors of Unix and Mac OS X.
+    These are common installations on most flavors of Unix and Mac OS X.

 ## Instructions